 As you can well understand it wasn’t easy to get the exact best result and effect desired.
 This is a demonstration of the skill the Athenians had in maths and geometry.

 Parthenon works of art

 Why is the Parthenon important, special and famous?
 The Parthenon is unique for the richness and quality of its sculptures.

 The Statue of Athena

 The most precious statue in the Parthenon was the statue of Athena.
-The central part of the temple was divided in 2 sections: the eastern and the western.
+The central part of the temple was divided into 2 sections: the eastern and the western.

 The frieze encircled the cella externally 12 metres above its base.
-It has a total length of 160 metres and around a metre high.
-It was made by 115 bas-relief blocks with sculpture depictions of people and animals in motion represented, in a continuos way, all along the frieze.
+It has a total length of 160 metres and is around a metre high.
+It was made by 115 bas-relief blocks with sculpture depictions of people and animals in motion represented, in a continuous way, all along the frieze.

 The frieze was not only well graven but also well painted with rich colours that embellished the figures.

 The statues in the pediments

 Really noteworthy were the statues in the pediments.
 The pediments are the triangular areas formed by the sloping and horizontal cornices of the roof over the two narrow ends of the temple.
 The colossal sculptures of the Parthenon followed a specific theme.
 The east pediment depicts the birth of the goddess Athena and the west part depicts the conflict between Athena and Poseidon for the possession of Attica.